CLOSE X

 Share

-woman standing on a stoop at Number One Cresent, a popular place to visit on a day trip from London
+a housekeeper on a stoop seen on a day trip from London to Bath

 By Jim Ferri

-a couple walking by teh Royal Crescent, a popular place to visit on a day trip from London
+a couple walking by teh Royal Crescent, a popular place to visit on a day trip London to Bath

 The Royal Crescent

-Bath isn’t far from London – it’s only 1½ hours by train from Paddington Station, a great and easy day trip from London.
+Bath isn’t far from London – it’s only 1½ hours by train from Paddington Station, a great and easy day trip from the capital.

-But take the trip and when you arrive you’ll feel as though you’ve traveled back to another century as you walk about the city.
+But take the trip, and when you arrive, you’ll feel like you’ve traveled back to another century as you walk about the city.

 The question, though, is which century?

-While this beautiful city is popular for its spectacular Roman baths, it’s also popular for its 18th-century Georgian architecture.
-It’s this pleasant mash-up of history and architecture that’s earned the city its UNESCO World Heritage status.
+While this beautiful city is famous for its spectacular Roman baths, it’s also popular for its 18th-century Georgian architecture.
+This pleasant mash-up of history and architecture has earned the city its UNESCO World Heritage status.

-It’s also makes Bath a popular day- and a long-weekend trip from London, which only contributes to the city’s onerous parking problems.
-Luckily, though, once you’ve dumped the car you’ll find it’s an easy city to walk about.
+It also makes Bath a popular day- and a long-weekend trip from London, which only contributes to the city’s onerous parking problems.
+Luckily, though, once you’ve dumped the car, you’ll find it’s an easy city to walk about.

 A Popular Stop for Day-Trippers: The Roman Baths

-Like many other day-trippers arriving in Bath, after I dropped my bags at my hotel I headed out.
-Off I went into the heart of town, which surrounds Bath Abbey and the old Roman Baths.
+Like many other day-trippers arriving in Bath, I headed out after I dropped my bags at my hotel.
+So off I went into the heart of town, which surrounds Bath Abbey and the old Roman Baths.

-people standing by the Roman Baths, a popular place to visit on a day trip from London
+people at the Roman baths seen on a day trip from London to Bath

 The Roman Baths

-The Romans made the city the country’s first spa resort, and the surviving complex is a memorial to Roman Britain.
-It’s the best-preserved ancient temple and baths in Northern Europe.
+The Romans made the city the country’s first spa resort, and the surviving complex memorializes Roman Britain.
+It’s also the best-preserved ancient temple and Roman bath in Northern Europe.

 According to legend, the father of Shakespeare’s King Lear is said to have discovered the natural hot springs in 860 BC and founded the city on the spot.
-Centuries later invading Romans built a temple on the spot, dedicated it to the goddess Minerva, and launched spa tourism.
+Centuries later, invading Romans built a temple on the site, dedicated it to the goddess Minerva, and launched spa tourism.

 A tour of the baths is quite interesting.
 And it will also leave you with a healthy respect for Roman engineering.